Harriet Powers: Biography

 By the 1880s Powers and her family owned four acres of land and ran a small farm in Clarke County.
 In 1886, Powers exhibited her first quilt at the Athens Cotton Fair.
 After some financial difficulty, Armstead began to slowly sell off tracts of land in the early 1890s, and he ultimately defaulted on his taxes.
-Despite their financial troubles, the Powers's did not lose their home.
+Despite their financial troubles, the Powerses did not lose their home.
 Their region had a cash poor, rural economy, and it was difficult for African Americans to collect the cash for taxes and fees.

 In 1894, Armstead left Powers; she never remarried and likely supported herself as a seamstress.
 She remained in Clarke County for most of her life.

-Although an 1895 Chicago Tribune article about the Cotton States and International Expo described Powers as ignorant and illiterate, learning Bible stories from "others more fortunate," Powers was literate.

-Quilt historian Kyra E. Hicks discovered a letter written by Powers while conducting research for her book on the quilter: This I Accomplish: Harriet Powers' Bible Quilt and Other Pieces(2009).
+Although an 1895 Chicago Tribune article about the Cotton States and International Expo described Powers as ignorant and illiterate, learning Bible stories from "others more fortunate", Powers was literate.
+Quilt historian Kyra E. Hicks discovered a letter written by Powers while conducting research for her book on the quilter: This I Accomplish: Harriet Powers' Bible Quilt and Other Pieces (2009).
 The letter was a copy of an 1896 letter from Powers to a prominent woman from Keokuk, Iowa; it shared insights into Powers's life when she was enslaved, how and when she learned to read and write, and descriptions of at least four of her quilts.
 Powers wrote that she learned Bible stories through her own study of the book.

 Powers died on January 1, 1910; and was buried in the Gospel Pilgrim Cemetery in Athens.
 Her grave was rediscovered in January 2005.

 Career

+Harriet Powers was born on a plantation in Clarke County, Georgia.
+During this period, skilled seamstresses were uncommon on plantations and highly valued, leading enslavers to place newspaper advertisements seeking enslaved seamstresses with specialized skills.
+Enslavers often exploited their labor not only to produce clothing for the plantation but also to sell their work for profit.
+Given that Powers used a sewing machine, it is likely that she was already sewing professionally from a young age, creating quilts and garments.